deokudev/speedetail-homepage/src/app/start-guide/how-to-organize-notes/page.md

 The sidebar is the leftmost section of the app.
 It is more than just a section of the app; it's where all your organizational tools are located.
-Inkdrop provides three ways to organize your notes:
+Speedetail provides three ways to organize your notes:

 - **Notebooks** are like folders that store your notes.
 You can nest notebooks in one another as deeply as needed.
 - **Statuses** help you treat notes as tasks and, for example, display only active or completed ones.